Ziv Company: Hollywood stars

 The company's success was bolstered by employing movie stars for key roles in some of its series.
 Those stars included Dana Andrews, Irene Dunne, Fred MacMurray, Ronald Colman, Adolphe Menjou, Humphrey Bogart and Lauren Bacall.
 Such talent was not inexpensive.
 For example, Colman's contract with Ziv for the radio version of Favorite Story guaranteed him $150,000 per year for at least three years.
 Colman's contract also provided that he could record the programs at his own convenience, thus enabling him to work his radio schedule around his commitments to do films.
 Dunne and MacMurray signed 10-year contracts when they agreed to do Bright Star in 1951, with terms under which each would "gross $300,000 from the series, via their guaranties [sic] – against percentage of sales deals."
-One indication of the success of using recognized Hollywood talent was the fact that in 1951, Bold Venture (starring Bogart and Bacall), was sold in more than 500 cities.
+One indication of the success of using recognized Hollywood talent was that in 1951, Bold Venture (starring Bogart and Bacall), was sold in more than 500 cities.